 - Optionally, choose one of the following Path Logic options:

-Return Code—Evaluate the return code value from the step that just completed to determine the next step in the workflow diagram.
+Return Code—Evaluate the return code value from the completed step to determine the next step in the workflow diagram.

-Expressions—Evaluate the return code value from the step that just completed or evaluate a completed step's output value using an ArcGIS Arcade expression to determine the next step in the diagram.
+Expressions—Evaluate the return code value from the completed step and compare it to an ArcGIS Arcade expression to determine the next step in the diagram.

 - Any—Proceed to the next step in the workflow regardless of the previous step's result or return code value.